who2101/hide/README.md

 # Description

+Hide plugins by distance
-There are 2 plugins:
+There are 2 versions:

 - Normal | hide.smx
 - For ze servers | ze_hide.smx

-Functions:
-- Setting the radius of hiding players

 # Commands